|Title:||Head Men's Basketball Coach|

 Mike Pugh was named the head men's basketball coach at Huntingdon College in May of 2007.

-A native of Auburn, Ala., Pugh sports a career 643-322 record during his 34-year coaching tenure, making stops at both the prep and college level.
+A native of Auburn, Ala., Pugh sports a career 655-337 record during his 35-year coaching tenure, making stops at both the prep and college level.

-Entering his seventh season with the Hawks, Pugh has a 59-93 record at Huntingdon.
-In 2011-12, during the final season of competition in the Great South Athletic Conference, the Hawks reached the GSAC semifinals before losing to LaGrange 76-67.
-One of the Hawks' memorable wins was an 87-74 victory over Maryville, snapping a 14-game losing streak to the Scots.
+During the final season of competition in the Great South Athletic Conference, in 2011-12, Huntingdon reached the GSAC semifinals before losing to LaGrange 76-67.
+One of the Hawks’ memorable wins was an 87-74 victory over Maryville, snapping a 14-game losing streak to the Scots.